Easy Southern Candied Sweet Potatoes

 Ingredients Needed for the Perfect Sweet Potatoes

-ingredients for candied sweet potatoes with text overlay.
+Ingredients for candied sweet potatoes with text overlay.

 • Water – A little water to get things cooked.